pfheatwole/thesis/meta/discussion.rst

 * Don't mix up the two problems: *discovery* and *use*.
 If a tool deals with both, don't get focused on the tool: stay focused on the individual problem.

+* Note to self: this paper is strictly focused on estimating wind vectors from flight data.
+Any discussion of estimating structure or extracting patterns from sets of flights must be relegated to the "Future Work" chapter.

 Predictive modeling
 -------------------